Skip to main content

 Gloves

-Gloves are the most common type of PPE.
+Gloves are the most common type of PPE and are not a substitute for hand hygiene.
 They are used for patient care as well as when contacting environmental services.
-Gloves can be sterile or nonsterile and single use or reusable.
+Gloves can be sterile or nonsterile and single-use or reusable.
 Because of allergy concerns, latex products have been eliminated in many facilities, and materials used for gloves are mostly synthetics such as vinyl or nitrile.

-• Never wearing the same pair of gloves in the care of more than one patient
+• Never wear the same pair of gloves for the care of more than one patient.

 • Wear a gown for direct patient contact if the patient has uncontained secretions or excretions.

-• Remove gown and perform hand hygiene before leaving the patient’s environment.
+• Remove a gown and perform hand hygiene before leaving the patient’s environment.

 • Do not reuse gowns, even for repeated contacts with the same patient.